mmathys/analysis-ii-summary/README.md

 `lean.tex`: print version for exam

+### Compilation for printing
-Compilation for printing: since only 10 pages are allowed on the exam, compile 3-to-1 with `make three` or `make three-borderless`.
+Since only 10 pages are allowed on the exam, compile 3-to-1 with `make three` or `make three-borderless`.
 The output is `three.pdf`.